Skip to main content

 Bleeding Control

-• Bite firmly on gauze pad for 30-45 minutes immediately after extraction
+• Bite firmly on gauze for 30–45 minutes immediately after extraction

 • If bleeding continues, replace with fresh gauze and bite for another 30 minutes